 1. What is Medicare?

-Medicare is an insurance program that’s available to U.S. citizens over age 65, regardless of income.
+Medicare is an insurance program available to U.S. citizens aged 65 and older, regardless of income.

-If someone is covered by Medicare, their medical bills are paid from trust funds that they’ve previously paid into through Medicare payroll taxes.
+If Medicare covers someone, their medical bills are paid from trust funds funded by Medicare payroll taxes.

 2. Who qualifies for Medicare?